Liver Repair: How to Physically Heal from Alcohol Abuse

 - Eat lots of veggies (broccoli, carrots, and green leafy vegetables especially)

-- Eat acidic fruits like grapefruit, lemons, and oranges
+- Eat acidic fruits like grapefruit, berries, grapes, lemons, and oranges

 - Drink coffee.
 Yes, coffee is good for your liver….
 Yay!